 Incoming packets that do not match any rule in the rule set and that do not have an already opened matching connection in the state table, will automatically be subject to a Drop action.
-For explicitness there should be a rule called DropAll as the final rule in the rule set with an action of Drop with Source/Destination Network all-nets and Source/Destination Interface all.
+As mentioned above, to be able to log non-matching traffic, it is recommended to create an explicit rule called DropAll as the final rule in the rule set with an action of Drop with Source/Destination Network all-nets and Source/Destination Interface all.
+This allows logging to be turned on for traffic that matches no IP rule.